superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 nlq_result_df
 ```

-Let's take a look at our results.

 ![natural language query results](../assets/use_cases/rag_hr_chatbot/nlqresults.png)

-Excellent results!...
+Our natural language querying method achieves excellent results and saves us the time of manually adjusting our weights when we query.

-Whichever method we use (manual query time weights or natural language query), we achieving highly relevant results.
-With our retrieval performing well, let’s move on to augmenting our query template so that we optimize LLM generation.
+Whichever method we use (manually adjusting query time weights or natural language querying), we achieve highly relevant results. **With our retrieval performing well**, let’s take the **final step** in implementing our HR chatbot - **augment our query template**, so that we optimize the LLM generation.

 ### Augmentation - formulating your query for LLM generation